American Revolution Films For Your July 4th | MissLiberty.com

 Time to get ready for your July 4th celebrations.
 And what better way to remember what it’s all about than with a good film?
 Here are a few American Revolution films I recommend.

+Note: You may want to consider buying DVDs.
+Since just last year, two of the six films listed below are now out of print and only available used and in limited quantity — expect these stories of American Revolutionary War heroes to disappear.
+These are stories some would rather not be told.
+More on the disappearing of great films here.

-Sons of Liberty is just $10 on Amazon at the moment; that’s the same price it costs to pay for streaming.
+Sons of Liberty is just $8 on Amazon at the moment; that’s less than it costs to pay for streaming.
 It’s one of my favorite picks for July 4th.
 Sons of Liberty isn’t your grade school telling of the Revolution; it transforms the image of the Founders from dry intellectual men of the past, about whom young people reluctantly read because someone tells them to, into the cool crowd of their time, which oddly enough they were.

 Johnny Tremain is historical fiction mixed with fact that gives us an intimate view of the early events of the American Revolution through the youthful eyes of Johnny Tremain, apprentice silversmith.
 This is a Disney classic that is a great pick for kids.